kmccarp/sequenced-first-last-starter/README.md

 ## Reference recipes

 * [META-INF/rewrite/stringutils.yml](./src/main/resources/META-INF/rewrite/stringutils.yml) - A declarative YAML recipe that replaces usages of `org.springframework.util.StringUtils` with `org.apache.commons.lang3.StringUtils`.
-  - [UseApacheStringUtilsTest](./src/test/java/com/yourorg/UseApacheStringUtilsTest.java) - A test class for the `com.yourorg.UseApacheStringUtils` recipe.
+  - [UseApacheStringUtilsTest](./src/test/java/com/mycompany/UseApacheStringUtilsTest.java) - A test class for the `com.mycompany.UseApacheStringUtils` recipe.
-* [NoGuavaListsNewArrayList.java](./src/main/java/com/yourorg/NoGuavaListsNewArrayList.java) - An imperative Java recipe that replaces usages of `com.google.common.collect.Lists` with `new ArrayList<>()`.
+* [NoGuavaListsNewArrayList.java](./src/main/java/com/mycompany/NoGuavaListsNewArrayList.java) - An imperative Java recipe that replaces usages of `com.google.common.collect.Lists` with `new ArrayList<>()`.
-  - [NoGuavaListsNewArrayListTest.java](./src/test/java/com/yourorg/NoGuavaListsNewArrayListTest.java) - A test class for the `NoGuavaListsNewArrayList` recipe.
+  - [NoGuavaListsNewArrayListTest.java](./src/test/java/com/mycompany/NoGuavaListsNewArrayListTest.java) - A test class for the `NoGuavaListsNewArrayList` recipe.
-* [SimplifyTernary](./src/main/java/com/yourorg/SimplifyTernary.java) - An Refaster style recipe that simplifies ternary expressions.
+* [SimplifyTernary](./src/main/java/com/mycompany/SimplifyTernary.java) - An Refaster style recipe that simplifies ternary expressions.
-  - [SimplifyTernaryTest](./src/test/java/com/yourorg/SimplifyTernaryTest.java) - A test class for the `SimplifyTernary` recipe.
+  - [SimplifyTernaryTest](./src/test/java/com/mycompany/SimplifyTernaryTest.java) - A test class for the `SimplifyTernary` recipe.
-* [AssertEqualsToAssertThat](./src/main/java/com/yourorg/AssertEqualsToAssertThat.java) - An imperative Java recipe that replaces JUnit's `assertEquals` with AssertJ's `assertThat`, to show how to handle classpath dependencies.
+* [AssertEqualsToAssertThat](./src/main/java/com/mycompany/AssertEqualsToAssertThat.java) - An imperative Java recipe that replaces JUnit's `assertEquals` with AssertJ's `assertThat`, to show how to handle classpath dependencies.
-  - [AssertEqualsToAssertThatTest](./src/test/java/com/yourorg/AssertEqualsToAssertThatTest.java) - A test class for the `AssertEqualsToAssertThat` recipe.
+  - [AssertEqualsToAssertThatTest](./src/test/java/com/mycompany/AssertEqualsToAssertThatTest.java) - A test class for the `AssertEqualsToAssertThat` recipe.
-* [AppendToReleaseNotes](./src/main/java/com/yourorg/AppendToReleaseNotes.java) - A ScanningRecipe that appends a message to the release notes of a project.
+* [AppendToReleaseNotes](./src/main/java/com/mycompany/AppendToReleaseNotes.java) - A ScanningRecipe that appends a message to the release notes of a project.
-  - [AppendToReleaseNotesTest](./src/test/java/com/yourorg/AppendToReleaseNotesTest.java) - A test class for the `AppendToReleaseNotes` recipe.
+  - [AppendToReleaseNotesTest](./src/test/java/com/mycompany/AppendToReleaseNotesTest.java) - A test class for the `AppendToReleaseNotes` recipe.
-* [ClassHierarchy](./src/main/java/com/yourorg/ClassHierarchy.java) - A recipe that demonstrates how to produce a data table on the class hierarchy of a project.
+* [ClassHierarchy](./src/main/java/com/mycompany/ClassHierarchy.java) - A recipe that demonstrates how to produce a data table on the class hierarchy of a project.
-  - [ClassHierarchyTest](./src/test/java/com/yourorg/ClassHierarchyTest.java) - A test class for the `ClassHierarchy` recipe.
+  - [ClassHierarchyTest](./src/test/java/com/mycompany/ClassHierarchyTest.java) - A test class for the `ClassHierarchy` recipe.
-* [UpdateConcoursePipeline](./src/main/java/com/yourorg/UpdateConcoursePipeline.java) - A recipe that demonstrates how to update a Concourse pipeline, as an example of operating on Yaml files.
+* [UpdateConcoursePipeline](./src/main/java/com/mycompany/UpdateConcoursePipeline.java) - A recipe that demonstrates how to update a Concourse pipeline, as an example of operating on Yaml files.
-  - [UpdateConcoursePipelineTest](./src/test/java/com/yourorg/UpdateConcoursePipelineTest.java) - A test class for the `UpdateConcoursePipeline` recipe.
+  - [UpdateConcoursePipelineTest](./src/test/java/com/mycompany/UpdateConcoursePipelineTest.java) - A test class for the `UpdateConcoursePipeline` recipe.

 ## Local Publishing for Testing